PX4/PX4-user_guide/en/frames_vtol/tailsitter.md

 # Tailsitter VTOL

-A **Tailsitter VTOL** is a [VTOL](../frames_vtol/README.md) vehicle that takes off and lands on its tail, but flips into the fixed-wing orientation for normal flight.
+A **Tailsitter VTOL** takes off and lands on its tail, but flips into the fixed-wing orientation for normal flight.
 The tailsitter rotors are permanently fixed in position for forward flight.

+Tailsitters are typically mechanically less complex than [other types of VTOL](../frames_vtol/README.md), and hence may be less expensive to build and maintain.
+However they are aerodynamically more complex, and can be harder to tune and fly for hover and transition, particularly in windy conditions.

 ## Tailsitter Airframes